 At some point, I would make postcards from my own shots as these two here.
 I would have them printed as many as possible and sent to friends and postcrossers.
-Above would be my son tiptoeing on cobblestones at one of Vienna’s hidden streets.
+Below would be my son tiptoeing on cobblestones at one of Vienna’s hidden streets.
 And the foremost photo, although nothing’s written was the first postcard I sent out to friends.
 I still have a lot of postcards printed, from the flowery places in Vienna, to the mountainous areas of Salzburg.

 Though I advocate traditional postcard sending, I wouldn’t say no to a free online service to print and send postcards.
 When a friend told me about a Touchnote Postcards promo, I immediately made use of my photos to send around the globe.
 Touchnote, founded in 2008, allows users to upload images or source them to print, sent from their headquarters in London… It’s a really convenient service because there’s really not much to do than upload, know and type in your friends’ names and addresses and voila!
 Postcards would arrive after 2 or more days.

 The inputting of address on a sender’s part has been an issue to some, citing that well, it is never advisable to give out addresses like that to any third party.
 So far, there are no reports regarding this relating to any form of privacy infringement. :/

 Well and good, some of my friends have been posting what they receive on their blogs, others were personally thanking me (via facebook and twitter) and others I think, weren’t able to receive them.
 I sent about 80 postcards last month, have you received one too?
 Let me know by commenting, leave your url post so I can visit if you’ve posted yours!